Glenn Michael Souther: Espionage

 In 1980, while stationed in Italy, Souther attempted to defect to the Soviet Union at the Soviet embassy in Rome, stating he did not seek political asylum and did not declare any persecution by the American authorities.
 Souther's request was rejected by Soviet KGB general Boris Aleksandrovich Solomatin, the embassy's resident KGB attaché who had coincidentally recruited and handled the American spy John Anthony Walker.
 Instead, Solomatin recruited Souther to spy on the U.S. Navy for the Soviet Union in exchange for the potential to earn Soviet citizenship, as Souther's job allowed him access to sensitive information that was highly valuable to the Soviets.
 According to Solomatin, Souther was an ideological spy and not motivated by money.

 In 1982, Souther was given an honorable discharge from the U.S. Navy with a rank of petty officer first class to study Russian literature and commissioned officer training at Old Dominion University.
 Simultaneously, Souther worked as a reservist at the Atlantic Fleet intelligence center in Norfolk, Virginia, where he was assigned to a laboratory processing satellite-reconnaissance photos, and also may have been privy to sensitive communications intercepts.
 Souther was one of the Soviets' most effective spies and provided them with highly-important classified information, including secret photographs of weapons, plans for the movement of fleet ships, their weapons, and their tasks, and the criteria by which the US command assessed the admissibility of a nuclear strike.

-Souther's estranged wife had approached a Navy officer to report that he was a spy in 1981, but these allegations were not taken seriously until John Anthony Walker's arrest in 1985.
+In 1981, Souther's ex-wife had approached one of his superior officers to report that she saw evidence of his espionage.
+The report was filed and considered to be motivated by a scorned woman attempting to cause trouble for her husband.
+When John Anthony Walker was arrested in 1985, the report was flagged and now taken more seriously.
 Thereafter, Souther was interrogated by the FBI but was not charged due to a lack of evidence.